KnutAM/FerriteAssembly.jl/docs/src/index.md

 dh = DofHandler(generate_grid(Quadrilateral, (20, 20))); push!(dh, :u, 1); close!(dh);
 cellvalues = CellScalarValues(QuadratureRule{dim, RefCube}(2), Lagrange{dim, RefCube, 1}());
 ```
 We start by defining the material
-(that normally contains material parameters
-but those are hard-coded in the example)
+(that normally contains material parameters but are hard-coded in the example)
 ```julia
 struct ThermalMaterial end
 ```